 Delete passkey with access to device

-Open Microsoft Authenticator and select the passkey to be deleted.
+Open the Microsoft Authenticator app and select the user whose passkey needs to be deleted

 Authenticator App Passkey